zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 2.9.3

 -   Fix deprecated Get-WmiObject cmdlet for PowerShell Core (ZPS-4927)
--   Windows Perfmon data collection stops for long time after device reboot (ZPS-4473)
+-   Fix Windows Perfmon data collection stops for long time after device reboot (ZPS-4473)
--   Windows - No freespace on cluster shared volumes (ZPS-4612)
+-   Fix Windows - No freespace on cluster shared volumes (ZPS-4612)
 -   Fix Better handling in Perfmon datasource of "is not recognized as the name of a cmdlet" errors (ZPS-3517)
 -   Fix 500 Operation Timeout Errors when modeling and/or monitoring SQL Server (ZPS-4638)
 -   Fix Windows Cluster - wrong ip address can be returned for sql server node (ZPS-4703)